GuanceCloud/datakit/internal/export/doc/en/datakit-monitor.md

 request stats failed: Get "http://localhost:9528/stats": dial tcp ...
 ```

-We can view its monitor data by specifying the datakit address:
+We can view its monitor data by specifying the DataKit address:

 ```shell
 datakit monitor --to localhost:19528